 An island rich in culture and history, this important business hub in the heart of the Mediterranean offers one of the most sought after Citizenship by Investment Programs in the world.
 Boasting a warm Mediterranean climate, safe and stable economy ideal for raising families, Cyprus is ideal for worldwide business and investment purposes, offering the opportunity to hold a second passport.

 Cyprus’s Economic Citizenship Program has a wealth of privileges to offer for qualifying applicants, including:

-In accordance with Regulations issued by virtue of the Civil Registry Laws, applicants seeking Cypriot citizenship by investment must make an investment of 2 million Euro in:
+In accordance with Regulations issued by virtue of the Civil Registry Laws, applicants seeking Cypriot citizenship and a second passport by investment must make an investment of 2 million Euro in: